 Stocking up on Taedonggang beer and soju from North Korea, we set off on a trip like no other.
-For a week we’d be driving along the China-North Korea border, on the Chinese side of the river but with great views into the villages and towns on the Korean side and into the lives of the people in this border region.
+For a week we’d be driving along the China-North Korea border exploring the borderlands.
+This on the Chinese side of the river, but with great views into the villages and towns on the Korean side and into the lives of the people in this border region.

 We bought the beer at a Chinese run ‘North Korea’ shop, where they import various products.
 They even sell authentic North Korean badges, kept in a dusty tin behind the counter while they fob off most tourists with cheap plastic fakes.
 And every day, whether over breakfast in a local café or walking along the streets we could see the badge-wearing Koreans doing business in China.

 Starting from Tumen in China’s Jilin province, we began driving southwest along the banks of the Tumen River, or Tumangang, that flows from Mt.
 Paektu eastwards, eventually passing Russia into the Sea of Japan.
 After climbing Mt.
 Paektu, or Changbaishan as it’s known in China, we planned to follow the Yalu River (Amnok in Korean) down to Dandong, near where it empties into the Korea Bay.